babykittenz/web-sprint-challenge-javascript-fundamentals/README.md

 4. Explicit Binding: When we use the .call or .apply methods.

 5. Why do we need super() in an extended class?

+super() will pass new attributes up to the constructor of the parent object.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.